Brown Long Eared Bat by Tom Marsh

 Preliminary Roost Assessment (PRA)

-- Number of surveys: One (may require more on complicated or large sites)
+• Number of surveys: One (may require additional surveys on complicated or large sites)

 Ground level tree assessments (GLTA)

-- Purpose: Assess whether tree poses potential roost features for bats
+• Purpose: Assess whether trees possess potential roost features (PRFs) for bats

-- Method: Each tree is thoroughly examined from the ground level, using binoculars and a high power torch where required
+• Method: Each tree is thoroughly examined from ground level using binoculars and a high power torch, where required to identify PRFs

 Activity (Transect) Surveys

-- Purpose: Record bat activity levels across a site to assess commuting routes and foraging areas, especially where habitat changes are planned
+• Purpose: Record bat activity levels across a site to assess commuting routes, foraging areas and the value of a site for local bat populations, especially where significant habitat changes are planned

-- Timing: From Dusk to two hours after dark, May to September
+• Timing: From dusk to two-three hours after dark, April to October

-- Automatic static detector surveys are often used in conjunction with these surveys
+• Automatic static detector surveys are often used in conjunction with these surveys (survey effort dependent on the suitability of commuting and foraging habitat and impacts of proposals)

 Aerial assessment (tree-climbing / MEWP) surveys

-- Number of surveys: One inspection to determine suitability (more may be require to determine present or likely absence of roosting bats)
+• Number of surveys: One inspection to determine suitability (more may be required to determine present or likely absence of roosting bats)

 Emergence (Roost) Surveys